awsdocs/aws-proton-administrator-guide/doc_source/ag-create-svc.md

       my_sample_service_instance_optional_input: "ho"
 ```

-To create a service *without* a provisioned service pipeline, you provide the path to a `spec.yaml` and you *don't* include repository parameters as shown in the following example command and response\.
+**To create a service *without* a provisioned service pipeline, you provide the path to a `spec.yaml` and you *don't* include repository parameters as shown in the following CLI example command and response\.**

 Command:

 ```
-aws proton create-service --name "MySimpleServiceNoPipeline" --template-major-version "1" --template-name "fargate-service" --spec "file://spec-no-pipeline.yaml"
+aws proton create-service \
+        -name "MySimpleServiceNoPipeline" \
+        -template-major-version "1" \
+        -template-name "fargate-service" \
+        -spec "file://spec-no-pipeline.yaml"
 ```

 Response: